 Dated this day of 19.
 (Signed)

-The above bounden being indebted to the Government of the [Republic of the Union of Myanmar] 1 in the sum of $[Kyats]^2$, being the amount of duty payable at the rate of $[Kyats]^2$ per imperial gallon London proof, for gallons of have been allowed to remove thence for exportation by sea subject to the provisions of the Sea Customs Act without having paid such duty.
+being indebted to the The above bounden Government of the [Republic of the Union of Myanmar] in the sum of [Kyats]2 , being the amount of duty payable at the rate of [Kyats]2 per imperial gallon London proof, for gallons of (or for gallons of proof spirit used in the preparation dozens of bottles, or of gallons of cordials and liquors, as specified in the annexed schedule) manufactured at which the said have been allowed to remove thence for exportation [by any mode of transport]3 subject to the provisions of the Sea Customs Act without having paid such duty.